 August 31, 2010

 In June 2010, Blanca Velasquez, the Director of the Worker Support Centre in Puebla (CAT, for its Spanish acronym) was in Toronto for a conference on "Building Solidarity with the Democratic Labour Movement in Mexico" organized by Canadian unions and international federations.
-Blanca spoke about the ongoing organizing efforts at auto parts factories in Puebla owned by Johnson Controls.
+Blanca spoke about the organizing efforts at auto parts factories in Puebla owned by Johnson Controls.
 After the meeting, Blanca responded to questions from the MSN team.

 How did you become involved in the labour rights movement?